DIY Fundraising for Nonprofits: 4 Strategies for Success

 Strategy 1: Encourage passionate fundraisers.

 Have you ever connected with a supporter and thought they’d be a great ambassador for your cause?
 These passionate, committed, and impact-driven supporters are likely already in your contact list.
 All you need to do is sit down and think about who they are.
-Talk to your team, your volunteer managers, or look back at your donor data to help you identify the perfect people to lead your DIY peer-to-peer fundraising initiative.
+Talk to your team and your volunteer managers, or look back at your donor data to help you identify the perfect people to lead your DIY peer-to-peer fundraising initiative.

 Passionate supporters might surprise you and start fundraising on their own if they have the option.
 You won’t always have control (and you don’t necessarily need to) over who decides to launch a birthday fundraiser for your organization, for example.